rmiesen/ChefConf-2018/Day2/01-keynote.md

  * Azure cloud shell: contains a lot of developer tools and the azure CLI (azcli).
 Now ships with InSpec.

 ### Advice:
-> (About change) "Stagnation is more dangerous than change." (printed out on a color dot matrix printer in 2008).
+> (About change) "Stagnation is more dangerous than change." (printed out on a color dot matrix printer by a departing Microsoft manager in 2008).

 #### Questions:
  * For Habitat: what about running test suites and validation suites as part of Habitat?
 Is that possible?
  * For ad-hoc automation: is it possible to automatically create new infrastructure ad-hoc too?
+   + Answer: not yet, but it is very likely that such ad-hoc infrastructure creation---called "orchestration"---will be added to a later version of Chef Automate.